DigitalCoin1/electrumx-sperocoin/docs/rpc-interface.rst

 connected, the number of unprocessed requests should be low, say 250 or fewer.
 If it is over 1,000 the server is overloaded.

 Sessions are put into groups, primarily as an anti-DoS measure.
-Currently each session goes into two groups: one for an IP subnet, and one based on the timeslice it connected in.
+Each session goes into a group based on its IP subnet (e.g. /24 for IPv4).
 Each member of a group incurs a fraction of the costs of the other group members.
 This appears in the `sessions_` list under the column XCost.

 groups
 ------